agco/sse-checkpointing-consumer/readme.md

  	.onEvent(eventHook)
 	.checkpoint(checkpointOptions);

- // must return a readable stream that follows [Server-Sent Events spec](http://www.w3.org/TR/eventsource/) function createSSEStream(lastEventId) {
+ // must return a readable stream that follows the Server-Sent Events spec : http://www.w3.org/TR/eventsource/ function createSSEStream(lastEventId) {
- }
+ 	// in order to resume the lastEventId parameter should be used as a last-event-id header when requesting the stream }

  // eventHook is called with a single event chunk